About the Rockford Fosgate DSR1

-In the past, in order to upgrade a premium system you'd have to first sum the outputs of the factory amp, reduce the signal strength to line-level, remove the factory EQ and crossover settings, and then apply your custom audio processing and amplification.
-The DSR-1 simplifies this process by using the unprocessed line-level signals from the factory amp's inputs, bypassing that whole system so you can tune the sound without fighting the factory settings.
+In the past, in order to upgrade a factory system you'd have to first sum all the outputs, reduce the signal strength to line-level, remove the factory EQ and crossover settings, and then apply your custom audio processing and amplification.
+The DSR-1 simplifies this process by using the unprocessed line-level signals from the factory receiver, so you can tune the sound without fighting the factory settings.
 Your factory radio still works like it always has, and you retain all your vehicle's features.

 Rockford Fosgate + iDatalink Maestro = good times